kylin78/airscape/README.md

 # airscape
-Simple App Using AngularJS and Spring-WEBMVC and Spring Security
+Simple App Using Spring MVC and Spring Security, Vue or React will be integrated next version.